 Afternoon: Completion of documentary will continue following lunch.
 In the late afternoon enjoy a presentation on the local terrain and Swanzey Lake.
 There will also be opportunities for recreational hiking, swimming, canoeing, golf, tennis, or relaxing on the Swanzey Lake beach (weather permitting).

 Dinner: Dinner is at 6:00pm, buffet style, in the Mayflower Dining Room will include a salad bar, meat and vegetable entrée, and drinks of you choice (gluten free and vegetarian meals are available upon request).

 Evening: Following Homespun there will be an opportunity for conversation, a light snack, finish the puzzle, watch TV or read the newspaper.

 Breakfast: Breakfast is from 7:45-8:30 am, buffet style, in the Mayflower Dining Room featuring a full menu include baked oatmeal a specialty of the house.

-Morning: 8:45 am - FILM: We will view and discuss a concluding clips from the documentary "Vietnam" by Ken Burns along with wrap-up observations by our outstanding historian.
-Mid-morning you will have opportunity to check out of your rooms and then enjoy coffee, tea, and muffins to renew your energy.
+Morning: 8:45 am - FILM: We will view and discuss a concluding clips from the documentary "Vietnam" and other films by Ken Burns followed by a wrap up session. br> Mid-morning you will have opportunity to check out of your rooms and then enjoy coffee, tea, and muffins to renew your energy.
 During a final wrap-up session, we will continue our review what we have seen and learned this week.

 Lunch: Noon: Our closing lunch in the Mayflower Dining Room is an opportunity to say farewell to new-found friends.
 Box lunches will be available for those who need to leave early.
 The program concludes with lunch.
 We hope you have enjoyed this special new program and will return for other rewarding Road Scholar learning adventures in the future.
 Best wishes for all your journeys!